daysofwonder/asmodeenet_sso_js/README.md

 });
 ```

-This method will open a popup querying the signout endpoint of the IdentityServer, and the popup closes directly itself.
+This method will clear stockage made by itself about the current connected user and will execute the given callback.

-**N.B.:** If you don't give a sucess callback, the current page is reloaded.
+**N.B.:** If you don't provide a success callback, the current page is reloaded.

-If you pass a callbck, and so the page isn't reload, you can directly re-call the signIn method if you want. *Init* and *discover* methods don't need to be recalled.
+If you pass a callback, and so the page isn't reload, you can directly re-call the signIn method if you want. *Init* and *discover* methods don't need to be recalled.

 ##### Other methods